glicatap/WQ_SWMP_Synthesis/R/Data_processing/README.md

 The second subsets to only SWMP-required parameters and this project's acceptable QA/QC codes, and should be re-run any time the parameters of the data synthesis project change (which will hopefully be infrequent).

-1.  `downloaded_to_compiledStns.R` - for each station, reads in and collates all files.
+1.  `proc01_downloaded_to_compiledStns.R` - for each station, reads in and collates all files.
 For nutrients, only keeps grab samples (`collMethd = 1`).
 Removes empty columns.
 Generates one `.RData` file for each station.
-2.  `compiledStns_to_QAQCdStns.R` - for each station, reads in the file and replaces data flagged/coded in ways the workgroup has agreed to discard with NAs.
+2.  `proc02_compiledStns_to_QAQCdStns.R` - for each station, reads in the file and replaces data flagged/coded in ways the workgroup has agreed to discard with NAs.
 For nutrients, inserts a column for each parameter defining whether the data point is left-censored.
 Generates one `.RData` file for each station.
-3.  `QAQCdStns_to_QAQCdDaily.R` - for WQ and MET stations, aggregates to daily values as described above.
-4.  `QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.
-5.  `QAQCdStns_to_QAQCdMonthly.R` - for WQ, MET, and NUT stations, aggregates to monthly values as described above.
-This script could be run anytime after step 2 above (`compiledStns_to_QAQCdStns.R`).
+3.  `proc03_QAQCdStns_to_QAQCdMonthly.R` - for WQ, MET, and NUT stations, aggregates to monthly values as described above.
-6.  `QAQCdMonthly_byType.R` - Using monthly aggregated files from step 5, combines all monthly information for each type (WQ, MET, NUT) into a single file, containing all stations.
+4.  `proc04_QAQCdMonthly_byType.R` - Using monthly aggregated files from step 5, combines all monthly information for each type (WQ, MET, NUT) into a single file, containing all stations.
 Writes both `.RData` and `.csv` files for each.
+5.  `proc05_QAQCdStns_to_QAQCdDaily.R` - optional; for WQ and MET stations, aggregates to daily values as described above.
+6.  `proc06_QAQCdDaily_to_csv.R` - generate `.csv` files from the `.RData` files above.

 To write out session info from the day of processing, open an R session and run the following code.
 It will open all libraries used and capture the session info in a text file, in the `Data_processing` folder.